About Jordan Fallis

 I currently work as a health journalist, media and communications advisor in Ottawa, Canada.
 I’ve worked for the Canadian Broadcast Corporation, the Canadian Medical Association Journal, and the Canadian Pharmacists Journal.

-I completed my Bachelor of Journalism from Carleton University in 2013, and I'm now a Master of Science Candidate in Human Nutrition and Functional Medicine (currently on hold to focus more on this website and writing).
-My passion is discovering valuable, cutting-edge health solutions and sharing them with people that desperately need them.
+I completed my Bachelor of Journalism from Carleton University, and I'm now a Master of Science Candidate in Human Nutrition.
+My passion is discovering valuable, cutting-edge mental health solutions and sharing them with people that desperately need them.

 I spend a lot of time scouring medical research, writing about what I find, and putting the theories to the test on myself.
 I’ve experimented with a number of supplements, diets, devices, philosophies and other lifestyle factors.
 I’m like a human guinea pig.